BritishPandaChick/100-days-of-code/log.md

 **Thoughts** I never heard of Vue JS before so I read a bit about it in the link included from the e-mail.
 This project was another opportunity to play around with the shapes.
 It took a couple of tries, but I eventually found the right shapes for the logo.
 Even after I figured out the right measurements for the triangles, I still played around with the sizes of the shapes to try out different combinations.

 **Link(s) to work**: [Daily CSS Images Vue JS logo Day 33](https://codepen.io/BritishPandaChick/full/RLmMbw/)

+### Day 69: October 24, 2017

+**Today's Progress**: Made the React logo for Daily CSS Images challenge.

+**Thoughts** Looked at a few projects on CodePen before trying to replicate this project as well as reading about React from the link included in the email.
+I decided to play around with box shadow a bit.
+I removed it from my original design since it made the logo look like it was neon glowing.
+The biggest challenge with today's project was getting the logo itself to not rise up at the top of the page.
+During the CodePen full page test, the logo was cut off at the top from the top of the window.
+I did look at the inspiration code I used to see what the author did then played around with some of those elements in my code to get it to work.

+**Link(s) to work**: [Daily CSS Images React logo Day 34](https://codepen.io/BritishPandaChick/full/pWXVQm/)